-A good pair of noise cancelling earbuds is hard to come by, but a good pair of cheap noise cancelling earbuds—blasphemous!
+A good pair of noise canceling earbuds is hard to come by, but a good pair of cheap noise canceling earbuds—blasphemous!
 The Edifier TWS NB fits the bill, though; it’s reasonably priced, features effective noise cancellation, and reproduces very good sound.
 Not all is perfect with these large earbuds, so let’s see if the drawbacks are forgivable.

 Who should get the Edifier TWS NB ?